aleksei-berezkin/fluent-streams-docs/benchmarks/README.md

 * JavaScript [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 Unlike all other libs it's not lazy; however, thanks to native support, it's usually quite fast.
 * [Sequency](https://github.com/winterbe/sequency) — like Fluent Streams it's built on iterables;
-its main idea is simplicity: there are not so much code, and as a result it's very small.
+its main idea is simplicity: there are not so much code, and as a result it's very simple.
 * [Lazy.js](https://github.com/dtao/lazy.js) — inspired by [Underscore](http://underscorejs.org/) and
 [Lodash](https://lodash.com/).
 It's very fast but this comes with the huge price: the lib is not ES6-iterables-compliant.